Landscape Fund

 For more information about student volunteering contact Associate Director Krystyn Hastings-Silver at 914-303-6835 or via email at lyndhurst@savingplaces.org

-Lyndhurst’s specialty gardens are supported by dedicated garden societies including the Garden Club of Irvington/Garden Club of America, the Fern Garden Society, and the Hudson Valley Chapter of the North American Rock Garden Society.
+Lyndhurst’s specialty gardens are supported by dedicated garden societies including the Fern Garden Society, and the Hudson Valley Chapter of the North American Rock Garden Society.
 Each of these societies seeks volunteers to help maintain specialty gardens on the Lyndhurst property.

 The Rose Garden, planted in the early 1900s, was one of Helen Gould’s most memorable contributions to Lyndhurst.
 In the 1970s, the garden was restored by the Garden Club of Irvington.